AshampooSystems/boden/docs/docs/guides/extending/wrap_java_class.md

 };
 ```

-Now that we have our class we are ready to add methods to it.
+Now that you have your class ready, you can start to add methods to it.
+Boden provides the convenience class `JavaMethod` to simplify the process.
-For this we are going to use the convenience class `JavaMethod`.

 ```C++ hl_lines="7"
 constexpr const char kMyJavaClassName[] = "io/mycompany/MyJavaClass";